What is Mutli-Level Marketing (MLM)

 MLM Explained Including Myths, Pitfalls and Tips to Success.

 Multi level marketing, or MLM, is a form of direct sales home business in which independent representatives sell products or services from a company to an end consumer.
 The multi-level aspect refers to each representative's ability to recruit and train other representatives to start their own business, and earn a commission on their reps' sales.

 Income earned in MLM comes from the commission earned on personal sales, as well as a percentage of the sales earned by other reps recruited by you.

 MLM Terms to Know:

-The Plan: Most MLM reps refer to their program as "the plan" which outlines their marketing and compensation plans.
+The Plan: Most MLM reps refer to their program as "the plan," which outlines the company's marketing and compensation (how you earn money) plans.

 Sponsor: The sponsor is the representative who directly recruits another person into the business.
-For example, MLM member A recruits member B. Member A is the sponsor and is responsible for training member B.
+For example, MLM member A recruits member B into the business.
+Member A is the sponsor and is responsible for training member B.

 Downline: Your downline contains the recruits brought in below you.
 This can include members you've recruited as well as those your recruits have brought into the business.

 Upline: The upline consists of the representative sponsors who came in before you.
 For example, if rep A recruited rep B, who recruited rep C, who recruited you, your upline is C, B, and A.